Coteland's School Ruskington: History

+Origins

-The Education Act 1944 made secondary education available to all children up to the age of 15; a 'tripartite system' of secondary schools was established to provide curricula based on aptitude and ability: grammar schools for "academic" pupils, secondary moderns for practical studies, and technical schools for science and engineering.
+The Education Act 1944 made secondary education available to all children up to the age of 15; a "tripartite system" of secondary schools was established to provide curricula based on aptitude and ability: grammar schools for "academic" pupils, secondary moderns for practical studies, and technical schools for science and engineering.
 Pupils were allocated to them depending on their score in the eleven-plus examination.

 In 1947, Kesteven County Council outlined its 15-year plan for secondary education, which included the construction of a new secondary modern school at Ruskington.
 The buildings were completed in the 1950s and teaching commenced at Ruskington Secondary Modern School in 1956; the buildings were officially opened by Sir John Wolfenden, Vice-Chancellor of the University of Reading, the following year.
 Built on a 9 acre site at a cost of £100,658, the new school buildings consisted of a three-storeys of classrooms and a gymnasium, assembly/dining hall, library and greenhouse.
 The buildings were built around a prefabricated steel frame and modular concrete blocks clad in brick.
 Much of the site was devoted to playing fields, which were supplemented by eight grass tennis courts and playground.
-The first headmaster was George Morris Butler (died 2004), who served until 1976.
+The first headmaster was George Morris Butler, who served until 1976; he was appointed to the role in 1955, while the school was still unfinished.
+Councillor J. H. Brighton was the chairman of the governors at the school's opening.